luleg/MARGOT/Readme.md

 :bulb: The default value is low (1e-3) to avoid the creation of new clusters in the final partition.

 * Parameter argument ```-k SizeMergeableMetaNode``` is the maximum number of nodes that a meta-node can contain to be mergeable to another meta-node.

+## User-Case

+Want to see how to apply this, concretely ?
+Have a look at the folders *AnalysisOf**.